Carl Bernstein says ‘proof is there already’ for DOJ to indict Trump - NewsBreak

 Carl Bernstein says ‘proof is there already’ for DOJ to indict Trump

-( The Hill ) — Longtime journalist Carl Bernstein on Monday said that he believes there is already enough evidence present for the Department of Justice (DOJ) to indict former President Donald Trump for his role in the Jan.
+Longtime journalist Carl Bernstein on Monday said that he believes there is already enough evidence present for the Department of Justice to indict former President Trump for his role in the Jan.
 6, 2021, attack at the Capitol.

 During an appearance on “CNN Tonight with Jake Tapper,” Bernstein was asked if he thinks there is enough evidence for authorities to indict Trump, noting reporting by his former colleague, Washington Post journalist Bob Woodward, on Trump’s presidency and the slew of public hearings conducted by the House select committee investigating the insurrection.

-”I have no crystal ball, but what’s very clear is that the proof is there already, just in terms of what the January 6 Committee has developed,” Bernstein, who appeared on the network along with Woodward, said.
+”I have no crystal ball, but what’s very clear is that the proof is there already, just in terms of what the Jan.
+6 committee has developed,” Bernstein, who appeared on the network along with Woodward, said.

 Bernstein, who serves as a political analyst for CNN, also mentioned that many saw “real-time recordings” of lawmakers running and seeking shelter as they watched a mob of Trump supporters attempt to overturn a “free electoral process.”